+Potential Payment(s)
-Long-term disability benefits pursuant to the terms of any long-term disability policy provided to similarly situated employees of the Company in which the NEO participates.
-Reason for Termination Potential Payment(s) Disability any long-term disability policy provided to similarly situated employees of the Company in which the NEO

-Termination by the Company without cause or resignation by the employee for good reason

-Lump-sum payment of twice the NEO's base salary and target annual incentive.

-Company-funded benefit continuation coverage for the NEO and eligible dependents for a period of two years, subject to forfeiture in the event the NEO breaches the restrictive covenants or becomes reemployed in the twoyear period following his or her termination.

-Termination by the Company without cause or resignation by the employee for good reason within 12 months following a change in control, a so-called "double trigger" provision

-Lump-sum payment of three times the NEO's base salary and target annual incentive.
+Disability Long-term disability benefits pursuant to the terms of any long-term disability policy provided to similarly situated employees of the Company in which the NEO participates.
+Termination by the Company without cause or resignation by the employee for good reason Lump-sum payment of twice the NEO's base salary and target annual incentive.
+Company-funded benefit continuation coverage for the NEO and eligible dependents for a period of two years, subject to forfeiture in the event the NEO breaches the restrictive covenants or becomes reemployed in the two-year period following his or her termination.
+Termination by the Company without cause or resignation by the employee for good reason within 12 months following a change in control, a so-called "double trigger" provision Lump-sum payment of three times the NEO's base salary and target annual incentive.
 Company-funded benefit continuation coverage for the NEO and eligible dependents for a period of two years, subject to forfeiture in the event the NEO becomes reemployed in the two-year period following his or her termination.